 A members spouse also becomes a member at no cost, but has no voting rights.

-The club is an incorporated society and as such as the normal rules and regulations.
-The current rule book can be found here.
+The club is an incorporated society and as such has the normal rules and regulations.
+There are two documents that are available, that is the Club Constitution which can be found here, and the Club By-laws which can be found here.

 The club also keeps a register of club members boats, not only for club use but also for use by outside agencies in the case of an emergency.
 While the register is mainly for club members, if you are a regular user of the launching ramp at Tangimoana and you would like to register your boat also, then feel free to provide the same information and you will be included in the register.